engineertuhin/Blaze/README.md

 - **Build fails?** Check the output logs for detailed errors.
 - **Assets missing?** Confirm `ASSET_URL` and public path in config match your deployment.
 - **Environment not detected?** Ensure `.env` is up-to-date and permissions are correct.
+- **Encrypted or device-locked build fails elsewhere?** Make sure you're running on the correct device, and the build hasn't been tampered with.

+---

+## 🔒 Security Features

+### Encrypted App Builds

+- Share your source code securely—no one can change your code after build.
+- Useful for distributing apps to clients or partners while protecting your IP.

+### Device-Specific Builds

+- Lock builds to a specific device (e.g., server, VM, or developer machine).
+- Prevents unauthorized copying or running your app elsewhere.
+- Interactive prompt ensures you don't accidentally lock a build.

 ---